History of the

 AFTER KENNETH C. BURDETT

-On August 23, 2011, the North Division officially renamed the ASL/English bilingual program as the Kenneth C. Burdett School of the Deaf, honoring Kenneth C. Burdett, a significant figure in the history of the Utah School for the Deaf.
-Trena Roueche, the Associate Superintendent of the Utah School for the Deaf, had previously decided that the North Division program should have a different name.
-She and others in the program believed that naming it after a Deaf person would help students build a connection to Deaf culture and community, ultimately strengthening their identity as Deaf individuals.
+On August 23, 2011, the North Division, in a collective and thoughtful decision, renamed the ASL/English bilingual program as the Kenneth C. Burdett School of the Deaf.
+This change was made in honor of Kenneth C. Burdett, a significant figure in the history of the Utah School for the Deaf.
+Kenneth C. Burdett was a Deaf educator and advocate who dedicated his life to improving the education and rights of Deaf individuals in Utah.
+Trena Roueche, the Associate Superintendent of the Utah School for the Deaf at the time, and others believed that naming it after a Deaf individual, such as Kenneth C. Burdett, would help students connect with Deaf culture and community, ultimately strengthening their sense of identity as Deaf individuals.
+This decision, made with the support and enthusiasm of both students and faculty, honored the legacy and contributions of Kenneth C. Burdett to the Utah School for the Deaf and the Utah Deaf community.
+The renaming ceremony was a significant and proud event, promoting a sense of ownership and belonging among the students and reinforcing the importance of their cultural heritage.

-Michelle Tanner, a teacher at Jean Massieu School of the Deaf, referred me as a community historian to Trena so I could collect the history of the Utah School for the Deaf and gather biographies of prominent Deaf Utahns.
-When I shared this news with my father-in-law, Kenneth L. Kinner—a former student of Kenneth C. Burdett—he was thrilled at the idea of naming the North Division after someone who is Deaf.
-"Why not Kenneth C. Burdett?" he suggested.
-Excited by this idea, I immediately encouraged Trena to put his name on the ballot.
+The idea for the school's name originated with my father-in-law, Kenneth L. Kinner, whose favorite teacher was Kenneth C. Burdett.
+At that time, Dr. Michelle Tanner, a teacher at the Jean Massieu School of the Deaf, referred me to Trena to help compile biographies of notable Deaf individuals in Utah.
+I shared this information with Kenneth L. Kinner, a former student of Kenneth C. Burdett, and he was enthusiastic about the idea of naming the North Division after someone who is Deaf.
+He suggested, "Why not Kenneth C. Burdett?"

-Michelle Tanner, a teacher at Jean Massieu School of the Deaf, referred me as a community historian to Trena so I could collect the history of the Utah School for the Deaf and gather biographies of prominent Deaf Utahns.
-When I shared this news with my father-in-law, Kenneth L. Kinner—a former student of Kenneth C. Burdett—he was thrilled at the idea of naming the North Division after someone who is Deaf.
-"Why not Kenneth C. Burdett?" he suggested.
-Excited by this idea, I immediately encouraged Trena to put his name on the ballot.
+The idea for the school's name originated with my father-in-law, Kenneth L. Kinner, whose favorite teacher was Kenneth C. Burdett.
+At that time, Dr. Michelle Tanner, a teacher at the Jean Massieu School of the Deaf, referred me to Trena to help compile biographies of notable Deaf individuals in Utah.
+I shared this information with Kenneth L. Kinner, a former student of Kenneth C. Burdett, and he was enthusiastic about the idea of naming the North Division after someone who is Deaf.
+He suggested, "Why not Kenneth C. Burdett?"

-Kenneth L. Kinner, a 1954 graduate of the Utah School for the Deaf and a former student of Kenneth C. Burdett, is recognized for his thoughtful recommendation.
-We also honor Kenneth C. Burdett, who was Kenneth Kinner's favorite teacher, for his unwavering dedication to the Utah School for the Deaf.
-His remarkable career spanned from 1934 to 1974, another testament to his deep commitment to the school.
-The close friendship between these two individuals also exemplifies the strong bonds formed at our school and in the Utah Deaf community.
+Kenneth L. Kinner, a 1954 graduate of the Utah School for the Deaf and a former student of Kenneth C. Burdett, is recognized for his thoughtful recommendations.
+We also honor Kenneth C. Burdett, who was Kinner's favorite teacher, for his lifelong commitment to the Utah School for the Deaf.
+Burdett's remarkable career, which spanned from 1934 to 1974, is a testament to his dedication to the school.
+The close friendship between these two individuals exemplifies the strong bonds formed at our school and within the Utah Deaf community.
+These relationships enriched their lives and fostered a supportive environment for countless students.
+Together, they have left an enduring mark on the community, inspiring future generations to value education and cultivate meaningful connections.

 Kenneth's Devotion to the

 During the 25th Biennial Convention of the Utah Association for the Deaf in 1973, Dr. Jay J. Campbell, the Deputy Superintendent of the Utah State Office of Education, delivered the keynote address titled "Humanizing Education."
-Kenneth was well-known for his support of the Utah Deaf community.
-Kenneth and his former students attended the event and expressed their gratitude for Dr. Campbell's advocacy for their cause.
-Throughout his career, Kenneth has consistently committed to and exemplified the philosophy of humanizing education (UAD Bulletin, June 1973; Ronald & Joyanne Burdett, personal communication, 2011).
+Kenneth C. Burdett, known for his supportive efforts toward the Utah Deaf community, attended the event with some of his former students.
+They recognized that Dr. Campbell was addressing Kenneth's humanizing platform and expressed their gratitude for his advocacy on their behalf.

-Kenneth devoted his career to the Utah School for the Deaf with selflessness and passion.
-He served in various roles at the school for over fifty-two years, starting as a student and later as a boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
-He was a member of several organizations, including the Utah Association for the Deaf, the National Fraternal Society for the Deaf, and the Golden Spike Athletic Club for the Deaf (The Ogden Standard-Examiner, May 23, 1974).
+Kenneth's impact on the Utah Deaf community was profound and lasting.
+His career at the Utah School for the Deaf spanned over 52 years, during which he served in various roles, including former student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
+He was an active member of several organizations, including the Utah Association for the Deaf, the National Fraternal Society for the Deaf, and the Golden Spike Athletic Club for the Deaf (The Ogden Standard-Examiner, May 23, 1974).
+Kenneth's life was a commitment to advocating for the rights and needs of the Utah Deaf community, inspiring countless students and colleagues.
+His influence was not confined to the classroom, but it fostered a strong sense of belonging and empowerment among those he served.

-Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep affection for his students.
+Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep personal affection for his students throughout his long and successful career.
+His warmth and care for his students were as remarkable as his professional achievements.
 He was an exceptional teacher and coach who motivated both his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).
+His legacy will continue to inspire future generations, reminding them of the profound impact one dedicated individual can have on a community.
+Kenneth's commitment to education and personal growth will forever resonate in the hearts of those he touched.

-Dr. Robert G. Sanderson and Valerie G. Kinney recognized Kenneth's remarkable qualities, describing him as a brilliant teacher and coach.
+Kenneth's close friends, Dr. Robert G. Sanderson and Valerie G. Kinney, recognized his exceptional qualities, describing him as a brilliant teacher and coach.
 Those whose lives he touched will always remember and celebrate his contributions to the Utah School for the Deaf (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).
+Kenneth's legacy will continue to inspire future generations of educators and students alike, fostering a love for learning and a commitment to excellence.
+His passion for teaching and dedication to his students' success will remain a guiding light in the community he cherished.

-Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep affection for his students.
+Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep personal affection for his students throughout his long and successful career.
+His warmth and care for his students were as remarkable as his professional achievements.
 He was an exceptional teacher and coach who motivated both his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).
+His legacy will continue to inspire future generations, reminding them of the profound impact one dedicated individual can have on a community.
+Kenneth's commitment to education and personal growth will forever resonate in the hearts of those he touched.

-Dr. Robert G. Sanderson and Valerie G. Kinney recognized Kenneth's remarkable qualities, describing him as a brilliant teacher and coach.
+Kenneth's close friends, Dr. Robert G. Sanderson and Valerie G. Kinney, recognized his exceptional qualities, describing him as a brilliant teacher and coach.
 Those whose lives he touched will always remember and celebrate his contributions to the Utah School for the Deaf (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).
+Kenneth's legacy will continue to inspire future generations of educators and students alike, fostering a love for learning and a commitment to excellence.
+His passion for teaching and dedication to his students' success will remain a guiding light in the community he cherished.

 Kenneth C. Burdett and his M-Men basketball team of the Ogden Deaf Branch, 1943-44.
 Coach Kenneth C. Burdett (Center).
 Clockwise bottom: #2 Peter Koukoutsakis, #9 Lloyd Perkins, #7 Kirk Allred, #7 Mike Pallerakis, #2 Merrill Bauer, #3 Bruce Eyre, #5 Melvin Sorensen, #4 Paul Loveland, #8 Lyle G. Mortensen, #9 Tony Jealco, and #6 Sam Judd